Nirekron/Seema_Gang-LethalCompany/Seema/BepInEx/plugins/Plastered_Crab-Black_Mesa_Half_Life_Moon_Interior/README.md

 A: Yes!
 They all can go through the ventilation ducts like any other flooring!

-Q: The performance is bad sometimes without Cullfactory, are you going to fix that?
+Q: The performance is bad sometimes without CullFactory, are you going to fix that?

 A: These assets are game rips from Black Mesa so they are far more detailed than Lethal Company base assets and I have done what I can to optimize it.
 To help with performance I highly recommend CullFactory and PathfindingLagFix to play with this as it helps with it a lot for now.